 The Show

 The entertainment was what I expected from a luau, only in bite-sized chunks.
-The house band played during the dining portions and for some of the performances.
+The house band played during the dining portions and for some performances.

-I’m pretty familiar with Hawaiian music, so I was happy to hear a lot of songs I recognized.
+I’m pretty familiar with Hawaiian music, so I was happy to hear many songs I recognized.
 They definitely set the stage for a relaxing evening.

 At the Hawaiian luaus I’ve been to in the past, someone usually blows a conch shell on stage to signify the start of the event.